quantinium3/thy/README.md

 - [ ] make a resume page that will redirect to your resume
 - [ ] add a hire me button that opens a button
 - [ ] deploy it on cloudflare
+- [x] make the marquee better and make it not fuck the display width

 - [ ] make the input backend easily deployable using gh actions
 - [ ] make the current project, os and editor dynamic using the api